openshift/assisted-service/docs/baremetal-agent-controller.md

 less ocp/ostest/extra_host_manifests.yaml
 ```

-You can modify this manifest to disable inspection, and cleaning.
+Make sure the manifests creates `BareMetalHost` in the proper namespace.
+You can further modify this manifest to disable inspection, and cleaning.
 Here's an example on what it would look like:

 ```
 apiVersion: metal3.io/v1alpha1